Emma Frances Baker1

 She evidently - based upon a poem she wrote - grew up at Australia.6

-She married William John Anderson, on Friday, 24 June 1864 She was 21 and her husband William was 22.4
+She married William John Anderson, son of John Anderson Esq., on Friday, 24 June 1864 She was 21 and her husband William was 22.4

 Early in 1868 Emma was "labouring under a sad nervous affection" after the death of her two young daughters, all in the space of a year.
 She wrote a melancholy poem called 'The Trial' in which she wrote:

 Is mine; like those steep mountains far away

 The long years rise before me cold and grey,